Planning an event? Here’s the first step in your church communications strategy

 - “Go to our website to learn more” (which is a boring research assignment)

-When you share your pitch, be careful not to announce the sections as they happen.
+When you share your Invitation, be careful not to announce the sections as they happen.
 It’s really tempting, especially when you’re speaking extemporaneously, to say things like, “The problem is,” and “The reason that’s a problem is…”

 So smudge the form a little so it’s not so obvious what you’re doing.
 Smooth it out and make it flow.

-Then, you can pick and choose how much of the pitch you want to share.
+Then, you can pick and choose how much of the Invitation you want to share.
 You can skip sections.
 You can draw out sections.
 It all depends on what you’re communicating and the medium in which you’re communicating.

 For example, imagine a social post about the men’s Bible study above.
 You could hit the dream, the solution, and the CTA pretty quickly: